 CDCR Time Capsule, Rehabilitation

-(Editor’s note: Former Correctional Officer William Conroy, who worked at San Quentin from 1903 to 1907, wrote this piece regarding the employment of inmates.
+(Editor’s note: Former Correctional Officer William Conroy, who worked at San Quentin State Prison from 1903 to 1907, wrote this piece regarding prison jobs.
 The story was published in the Santa Cruz Evening News, Dec.
 19, 1911, and gives a glimpse into life at the prison in the early 1900s.
 This was the second story of a short series Conroy wrote for the newspaper.
 At the time it was published, Conroy worked for the Santa Cruz Fire Department.
 He was also a deputy sheriff.
 Inside CDCR will publish his series, as originally written.)

 By William Conroy, former correctional officer